-(iii) Independent Directors
+(ii) Non-Executive Directors

 - Nominations shall be received by the Chairman of the Board of Directors (which nominations may be sent to such Chairman in care of the Secretary of the Corporation), on or before January 20 or at such earlier or later date that the Board may fix.
-(As amended on March 25, 1999). - Each nomination shall set forth (i) the name, age, business address and, if known, residence address of
+(As amended on March 25, 1999). - Each nomination shall set forth (i) the name, age, business address and, if known, residence address of each nominee, (ii) the principal occupation or employment of each such nominee, (iii) the number of shares of stock of the Corporation which are